 William M. Gray

-Professor Gray received his Ph.D. in geophysical sciences from the University of Chicago and he is the recipient of numerous awards, including the AMS Banner I. Miller Award, AMS Jule L. Charney Award, and Neil Frank Award of the National Hurricane Conference.
+Professor Gray received his Ph.D. in geophysical sciences from the University of Chicago and he was the recipient of numerous awards, including the AMS Banner I. Miller Award, AMS Jule L. Charney Award, and Neil Frank Award of the National Hurricane Conference.

 Professor Gray participated in the Independent Institute event States of Fear: Science or Politics? featuring Michael Crichton and a panel of other distinguished scientists.
 It is now available on DVD.